- Radical Acceptance and Scapegoat Recovery: The Power of Accepting What IS - November 5, 2023

 The research I’ve conducted on family scapegoating abuse revealed five primary reasons why family members will rarely apologize for scapegoating one of their own.
 For most FSA adult survivors, the sense of injustice experienced from not having the harm done to them acknowledged can become a ‘stuck’ point in their recovery, which I discussed in a recent article.

-Reason One: Your family is dominated by someone who holds a lot of power within your family system (typically a dysfunctional or personality-disordered parent, or someone who controls the family resources, such as a wealthy grandparent).
-In order to remain aligned with this family power-holder, siblings and other relatives will need to “drink the Kool-Aid”, i.e., they must adopt and promote the story this dominant family member has about you, including your supposedly being a “loser,” “selfish,” or “crazy”.
+Reason One: Your family is dominated by someone with narcissistic traits or full-blown Narcissistic Personality Disorder (NPD) who holds a great deal of power within your family system.
+In order to remain aligned with this family power-holder, siblings and other relatives will need to “drink the Kool-Aid”, i.e., they must adopt and promote the story or what I call the false “scapegoat narrative” this dominant family member has about you, including your supposedly being a “loser,” “selfish,” “crazy” or “a narcissist”.
 (To learn more about narcissistic family systems, read my article on narcissistic family abuse).

 Reason Three: Those who have harmed you in your family may be incapable of experiencing (or demonstrating) genuine empathy.
 They may in fact be threatened by your empathic nature.
 I say this because my FSA research indicates that it is typically the ’empath child’ that becomes the target of family scapegoating behaviors.
 This child often finds themselves in the role of either ‘family caretaker’ or the ‘family identified patient’ – or both.
 If you happen to be the empath (adult) child in a family that is affected by intergenerational trauma, your ability to feel and exhibit (or express) emotion – and your ability to perceive deeper and perhaps unpleasant truths about those in your family-of-origin – can be highly threatening to the system.
 Like it or not, emotions of any type can make a tightly controlled family feel out of control, and what the system cannot control, it will reject and possibly ‘eject’.
 (For a powerful example of this type of parental rejection, I encourage you to watch the Academy Award-winning film, Ordinary People).

-Reason Four: As incomprehensible as it may seem, family members who mistreat you via scapegoating behaviors do not see anything wrong with their behavior.
-In fact, they are often committed to treating you as ‘less than’ within your family-of-origin.
+Reason Four: As incomprehensible as it may seem, family members who mistreat you via scapegoating behaviors may not see anything wrong with their behavior.
+This is especially likely to be the case if those who are scapegoating you have strong narcissistic traits.
+In fact, these family members are often committed to treating you as ‘less than’ within your family-of-origin.
 Apologizing for their shabby treatment of you would require family members to acknowledge the fact of your abuse, and that this abuse (like all acts of abuse) was undeserved.
-As your scapegoating family members likely have no interest in viewing you as anything other than ‘bad’, ‘wrong’, or otherwise defective (which supports and justifies in their minds their cruel treatment of you), why should they acknowledge the harm they have willingly caused?
+As your scapegoating family members likely have no interest in viewing you as anything other than ‘bad’, ‘wrong’, or otherwise defective (which supports and justifies in their minds their cruel treatment of you), it would likely be impossible for them to admit the harm they have caused.

 Reason Five: One or more members of your family are benefiting in some manner from the distorted ‘scapegoat narrative’ attached to you.
 These are the people who would lose power, status, or control if you were to be viewed in a humane, holistic manner in your family, i.e., as a whole person possessing both strengths and weaknesses, (versus your being “crazy,” “a liar,” etc).
 These benefits may not seem obvious upon initial examination, but after working with FSA adult survivors for over 20 years in my psychotherapy and coaching practices, I can assure you that this is nearly always the case.
-(For example, you may have been called “unstable” and “a liar” by a parent or sibling who sexually abused you when you were young.
-The benefit to them is that you are discredited and would not be viewed as a reliable reporter if you were ever to expose the abuse to someone within or outside of the family.)
+For example, you may have been called “unstable” and “a liar” by a parent or sibling who sexually abused you when you were young.
+The benefit to them is that you are discredited and would not be viewed as a reliable reporter if you were ever to expose the abuse to someone within or outside of the family.
+And certainly, in such cases, you would be unlikely to receive an apology for something that is unlikely to ever be acknowledged by the family member that sexually abused you (this would also be the case for any family members that were aware of the abuse and did nothing to stop it or protect you).

 Reclaiming Your Life Despite Painful, Unchangeable Realities